uwol/proleap-vb6-parser/README.md

 The ASG is generated from the AST by **semantic analysis** and provides data and control flow information (e. g. variable access).

 The parser is developed test-driven and has successfully been **applied to large Visual Basic 6.0 projects**.
+It is used by the [ProLeap analyzer & transformer for Visual Basic 6.0](https://github.com/proleap/proleap-vb6).

 💫 **Star** if you like our work.